 Note, if you’d like more details and methods for framing, check out my post on how to frame wood signs.

-Once you’ve painted on your letters, your DIY wood sign with calligraphy quote is complete!
+Now your DIY wood sign is complete!
+Yay!!

 More From the DIY Wood Sign Series: